Hannyyoop/Hannyyoop/README.md

 ## Introduction

 Hello!
-I'm Hanny, a junior full-stack developer with a passion for building websites.
+I'm Hanny, a junior full-stack developer passionate about building websites.
 I specialize in using Laravel for backend development and am currently learning Vue for frontend development.

 ## Skills